 - Cataract surgery is the most commonly performed surgery in Australia and New Zealand; the procedure is considered an outpatient procedure, which typically takes less than an hour and does not require an overnight stay

 - The lens implants are permanent and ordinarily do not need to be replaced – they are good for the life of the patient

 - Driving is not permitted for 24 hours following surgery, due to the sedation used

-- It is also quite normal to be sensitive to light after surgery.
+- It is also quite normal to be sensitive to bright lights after surgery.
 You will be given a pair of dark glasses to aid with this if necessary.
 It is important after cataract surgery to not rub the eye.
 For two weeks following surgery, it is also advised to avoid:

 - You must avoid:

 - Engaging in strenuous activity/exercise, gardening, or heavy lifting (greater than 10kg) for two weeks

 - Allowing water/shampoo to come into direct contact with the eye for two weeks